ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Fix: Fixed bug with specific Advanced Blocking user-agent patterns causing 500 errors.
 * Improvement: Plugin updates are now only a critical issue if there is a security related fix, and a warning otherwise.
 A link to the changelog is included.
 * Fix: Added group writable permissions to Firewall's configuration files.
-* Improvement: Changed whitelist entry area to textbox on options page.
+* Improvement: Changed allowlist entry area to textbox on options page.
 * Fix: Move flags and logo served from wordfence.com over to locally hosted files.
 * Fix: Fixed issues with scan in WordPress 4.6 beta.
 * Fix: Fixed bug where Firewall rules could be missing on some sites running IIS.